 One of the key benefits of workforce management software is that it can help organizations optimize their workforces based on current market conditions, if the platform is capable of tracking corporate KPIs.
 The software can also help organizations to identify areas where training or upskilling may be necessary to improve performance.

 The Context for Performance Enablement Software vs. Workforce Management Software

 The labor market has been out of balance since COVID-19 sent the world into a tailspin.
 The Great Resignation saw folks leaving their jobs in droves — according to the Bureau of Labor Statistics, open jobs outnumber job seekers by nearly 4 million! — creating huge and ongoing labor shortages.

 On top of the scramble to attract and retain workforce, economic headwinds like inflation and the threat of recession are leading executives to take long, hard looks at their spending.
 Many of them are finding that they’re hemorrhaging money on maintaining legacy tech stacks of one-off applications.
 The time for consolidation is nigh.

 That brings us to performance enablement platforms.
+In some ways, they’re updated of traditional workforce management software.
 These are all-in-one, integrated applications which house all distributed workforce needs in one single sign-on experience.
 The key to their revolutionary power, however, is not just in consolidation but real time enablement.
 Performance enablement platforms drive performance continuously upward by triggering and reinforcing the most productive behaviors.
 PEPs surface the right action at the right time for the right person, targeting specific gains in productivity in real time using data from multiple consolidated tools to maximize personalization, and thus outcomes.

 So what are the 3 pillars at the foundation of this transformative new performance enablement software?
+How does it bring us beyond workforce management software?
 Let’s dig in.

 1. Personalized goals connected to KPIs and company vision